tmargary/Starbucks_Capstone/README.md

 I have created the user-offer matrix with 1's and 0's which I will use later for finding similar users.</br>

-The result of similar users is a list, such as "`The 3 most similar users to user 14530 are: [1, 8, 11]`."
+The result of similar users is a list, such as "`The 3 most similar users to user 14530 are: [1, 8, 11]`."</br>

+## Conclusion

+This is a good start that can be used for creating a recommendation engine and integrating it in the Starbucks app.
+Since the dataset includes only 10 offers, it would be interesting to see how the model behaves when a larger dataset is provided.</br>

+Using User-User Based Collaborative Filtering, I have managed to make recommendations for almost all the customers in my test data frame.
+Next, I have found out that I still have two users that need recommendations.
+To solve the issue, I have found similar users.
+As a result, the model covers all the 17000 customers in the dataset.</br>

+To make the recommendations more relevant to the users, we might as well consider more demographic data about the customers to build a more complex engine.
+Also, it is also important to consider factors, such as relevance, novelty, serendipity, increased diversity to increase the quality of the recommendations.</br>

+A logical next step should be A/B testing to see how successful the model behaves in reality.</br>

 ## Resources
 - **Python Version:** 3.8<br/>